Toblerone Done Right - Chocolate Mountains

 The two halves were printed:

 I used a food-grade silicone for the mold.
 Smooth-On is the go-to brand which offers a variety of suitable formulations.
 I went with Smooth-Sil 960, their firmest food-grade option.
-It is likely firmer than necessary (a Shore durometer of 60A) but it offers negligible shrinkage and was able to retain the details of the mountain.
+It is likely firmer than necessary (with a hardness of Shore A 60) but it offers negligible shrinkage and was able to retain the details of the mountain.

 After pouring the silicone into the mold, I held it together with elastic bands while it cured for 16 hours: